 Persons with permanent disabilities may apply at DMV for a handicap parking placard.

 Please report the lost decal to the Parking Services office immediately.
-You will be able to replace the lost decal free of charge if you have your original receipt.

 The parking garage is for the Faculty and Staff to use Monday through Friday and whenever they need to report to work on weekends.
 It is also to be used by persons attending special events and activities on the campus.